 Regardless, this process is painful, lengthy, and poses a significant risk of infection.

-Non-Ablative lasers pierce and damage the epidermis and dermis, but does not destroy them altogether.
+Non-Ablative lasers pierce and damage the epidermis and dermis, but do not destroy them altogether.
 Once agitated and damaged, the body naturally produces new collagen and elastin in response to this damage.
 This new collagen and elastin causes swelling which repairs skin, rejuvenates the damaged area, and fills in wrinkles.

 It’s less invasive and less powerful than an ablative treatment, but it is also much lower recovery time.